WebAssembly/tool-conventions/Signatures.md

 ## Parts and delimiters

 A module can be split into one or more parts (one or more consecutive sections).
-Each part is followd by a delimiter.
+Each part is followed by a delimiter.
 A delimiter is a custom section named `signature_delimiter`, containing a 16 byte random string.

 | sections                                       |
 | ---------------------------------------------- |